Portugal imposes tougher COVID-19 measures as virus spreads | Health

 Portugal imposes tougher COVID-19 measures as virus spreads

-The government is not afraid of imposing further restrictions if the spread of the coronavirus outbreak doesn't slow, Costa said.
-"We are not going to prohibit husband and wife from kissing," Costa jokingly said.
-"The duty we have is to protect ourselves but the indisputable duty is to protect others."

-Portugal, a nation of just over 10 million people, initially won praise for its quick response to the pandemic, recording a comparatively low 90,000 confirmed coronavirus cases and 2,110 deaths.
-But the country reported over 1,000 new cases in a single day for the first time since April last week and hit a record high of 1,646 cases on Saturday, in line with the rise in cases across Europe after a summer lull.
+Portugal, a nation of just over 10 million people, initially won praise for its quick response to the pandemic, recording a comparatively low 91,193 confirmed coronavirus cases and 2,117 deaths, but cases have crept back up.
+On Wednesday, the country hit 2,072 daily cases, the highest number of infections in a single day since the pandemic started, according to health authority DGS, although testing rates have also increased.

+There were nearly 400 localised outbreaks reported across the nation, DGS said, adding most of the coronavirus cases were concentrated in and around the capital Lisbon and in the country's northern region.
+Costa said the government was not afraid of imposing further restrictions if the spread of the outbreak did not slow.

+During a separate news conference, Health Minister Marta Temido told those hoping to return to their pre-COVID lives the "disease has not vanished".
+"We will all be put to a very tough test," she said.

 The pandemic is set to leave lasting scars on the Portuguese economy, with the government predicting gross domestic product to contract 8.5% this year.